alanhlhp/credimap/README.md

 # credimap
-Front-End page based in HTML5, CSS and JavaScript
+Front-End page based in HTML5, CSS and JavaScript for calculating the best option for a loan according to each finantial entity.